Pramila Joshai

 Pramila Joshai is an Indian actress in the Kannada film industry.
 Some of the films of Pramila Joshai as an actor include Saheba (2017), Thayi (2008), Apthamitra (2004).
-She was credited as Parimalam in her debut Tamil film Vaidehi Kathirunthal (1984) which became a blockbuster hit and has attained cult status over the years.
+She was credited as Parimalam in her second Tamil film Vaidehi Kathirunthal (1984) which became a blockbuster hit and has attained cult status over the years.

 Awards

 Career

 Pramila Joshai has been part of more than 120 movies in Kannada.